nymtech/nym/clients/webassembly/README.md

 If you're a Nym platform developer who's made changes to the Rust (or JS) files and wants to re-publish the package to NPM, here's how you do it:

 1. `wasm-pack build --scope nymproject` builds the wasm binaries into the `pkg` directory (not in source control)
-2. copy `client.js` into the `pkg` folder and update `package.json` manifest with the provided one
-3. bump version numbers as necessary for SemVer
+2. bump version numbers as necessary for SemVer
-4. `wasm-pack publish --access=public` will publish your changed package to NPM
+3. `wasm-pack publish --access=public` will publish your changed package to NPM